 Hannah lives in Drexel Hill with her fiance, Bartholomew, and two cats: Voldemort and Mona Lisa.

 Lauren completed her 200 hour Yoga Teacher Training at Sojourn Yoga in 2020.
 Yoga has taught her to have a more in depth relationship with her breath, mind and body, and in return has lead her on a path of enlightenment and peace.
 Lauren’s goal is to help inspire others by the power of yoga and all its benefits

 Evie completed her 200 hour Yoga Teacher Training at Sojourn Yoga in 2020.
 As a college athlete, she used yoga to increase flexibility and help recovery.
 She continues to practice yoga to support a balanced and overall healthy lifestyle.
-She is currently a special education teacher in New Jersey in addition to sharing her love of yoga with the Sojourn Yoga community.
+She is currently an elementary school teacher in addition to sharing her love of yoga with the Sojourn Yoga community.

 Barbara joined the Sojourn family in 2016, looking to find a mental and physical outlet.
 Completing the inaugural class of YTTs in 2017, was for Barb an amazing gift of an inward journey as well as an outward expression of her beliefs and abilities.

 “The importance of breath is at the core of all we accomplish in yoga, I strive to remind my classes to feel each pose and use their breath to flow into another.
 Each student brings to class a very different approach, a very different background and a very different ability.
 We as instructors need to guide everyone to accomplish their personal goals.
 As a senior myself, I encourage everyone, at any age and physical ability to find this balance of inner peace and physical expression.”